mykola216/sht/wp-content/plugins/smart-manager-for-wp-e-commerce/readme.txt

 4. Batch Update (only in paid version)

 == Changelog ==

+= 3.9.23 (01.05.2017) =
+* Fix: Fixes related to attributes & categories not getting displayed in the grid (WooCommerce)
+* Fix: Some minor fixes

+= 3.9.22 (14.04.2017) =
+* Update: Compatibility with WooCommerce v3.0+
+* Fix: Illegal mix of collation for utf8mb4_unicode_520_ci issue
+* Fix: Type of undefined error on Smart Manager grid load (WooCommerce)
+* Fix: Fixes related to serialized data handling in batch update functionality (WooCommerce)
+* Fix: Fixes related to add product functionality (WooCommerce)
+* Fix: Some minor fixes

 = 3.9.21 (23.01.2017) =
 * Fix: 'Same As Parent' option not available for 'Tax Class' field for product variations (WooCommerce)